The Cowsills: Breakup and reunions

-In 1990, Bob, Paul, John, and Susan again regrouped as The Cowsills after the family appeared in concert for the syndicated radio show, "The Lost 45s with Barry Scott".
+In October 1989 Bob, Paul, John and Susan again regrouped as The Cowsills playing club dates in Los Angeles and appeared in concert for the syndicated radio show, The Lost 45s with Barry Scott on July 1, 1990.
 The original plan was to simply hit the "oldies circuit", but after some deliberation, they decided to showcase new material written by Bob and his wife, Mary Jo.
 This incarnation of the band started playing small clubs and showcases in the Los Angeles area and eventually spread out to similar venues across the country and into Canada.
 Their performances generated positive reviews from critics and fans alike, including a very well received performance on The Late Show Starring Joan Rivers.

-The success of this reunion led The Cowsills back into the recording studio, which resulted in the album Global.
+The success of this reunion led The Cowsills back into the recording studio, which resulted in the album Global in 1998.
 This has also led to several reunions over the years in various forms, ranging from a few concerts to special feature performances at major events.
 Most notable of these events were "A Taste of Rhode Island in 2000", which featured all seven surviving Cowsills, and "A Family Thing 2", which was a benefit concert in 2004 for Bill's medical and financial difficulties at the time.
 This concert took place at the El Rey Theatre in Los Angeles and included an appearance by Shirley Jones, who introduced the band.
 It was the first time they had ever met.
 As the mother on the TV show inspired by the Cowsills, Shirley made a point of calling them "the real thing".
 Though she did not sing with them that night, immediately after her announcement the Cowsills played "I Really Want to Know You"; it is the one song recorded by both The Cowsills and The Partridge Family.
 During this period, Barry also released a solo CD, As Is.